 Tetsuan: Aes Sedai of the Red Ajah and Amyrlin Seat.
 Tetsuwan means 'mighty' in Japanese.
 Tetsuan misused the might of the White Tower out of envy of Queen Eldrene.

 Thera: Amathera, former Panarch of Tarabon.
 Thera is a Greek island (see photo by Meersan right), the remaining eastern half of an exploded volcano.
 One of the largest volcanic eruptions known occurred on the island.
-Amathera's land of Tarabon erupted into complete disorder.
+Amathera's land of Tarabon erupted into complete disorder and was conquered by the Seanchan.

 Therava: Wise One.
 Therava may refer to Theravada (meaning "School of the Elders"), the branch of Buddhism which tends toward doctrinal conservatism.
 The scriptures of the Theravadin tradition emphasize heeding the advice of the wise.
 Therava warned Sevanna to listen to the Shaido Wise Ones and managed to force herself as advisor on Sevanna (The Path of Daggers, Questions and an Oath).
 After the failure of Sevanna's policies, Therava re-adopted conservative Aiel traditions.

 Thomdril Merrilin: Andoran Gleeman and Bard.
 Thom is a personal name and a surname.
 While Merrilyn is a personal name, it probably refers to Merlin, King Arthur's advisor (see Arthurian Who's Who essay).
-Thom is very knowledgeable and was one of the first advisors to Rand (a parallel of King Arthur, see above).
+Thom is very knowledgeable and was one of the first advisors to Rand (a parallel of King Arthur, see Character Names R).
 As well as his mesmerising voice, Thom also has highly skilled hands - he performs sleight of hand, for instance.
 Both Thom and Merlin adopted humble disguises at times and they both fell in love with women (Moiraine and Nimue/Vivien) with great abilities in magic who they fear (perhaps rightly) will be their undoing.
-Thom plans to go to the Otherworld of the Aelfinn and Eelfinn to rescue Moiraine.
+Thom went to the Otherworld of the Aelfinn and Eelfinn to rescue Moiraine.

 Since Thom is a bard, Merrilyn may also commemorate James Merrill (1926-1995), the American poet known for the fine craftsmanship and wit of his lyric and epic poems.